andreigrozescu/open-science-ai-rse/RATIONALE.md

         print(f"Error al procesar el archivo {pdf_path}: {response.status_code}")
         return None
 ```
+#### Verification:

+For verification, I manually checked the output directory to ensure that the XML files were being generated for each processed PDF.
+I also verified the response status code to confirm that the PDFs were successfully processed by Grobid.

 ### 3. **Generate Word Cloud**
 Once the XML files are saved, the script parses them to extract abstracts.
 It concatenates the text of all abstracts to generate a word cloud.
 The word cloud is then saved as an image in the `results` directory.